christophercampbell/riskr-rs/DESIGN.md

 ### Solution

 A dual-phase architecture separating fast stateless rules from stateful rules that query rolling windows from PostgreSQL.
-The service is stateless—all state lives in the database, enabling horizontal scaling.

 ---